zhe-t/zhe-t/README.md

 ### soltoolkit: a toolkit for building, sending and confirming transactions on Solana
 A helper library for building, sending and confirming transactions on Solana.
 Manage multiple RPC connections, shotgun transactions, bulk send, send using JITO. https://www.npmjs.com/package/@solworks/soltoolkit-sdk

+### bitwise_boolean: a Rust macro to generate bitwise boolean getters and setters for a struct with a single u8 field
+A Rust procedural macro helper (crate)[https://crates.io/crates/bitwise_boolean] to generate bitwise boolean getters and setters for a struct with a single u8 field.
+Up to 8 boolean flags can be set. https://github.com/SolWorks-Dev/bitwise_boolean

 ### spit-cli: quickly convert private keys into readable base58 public keys
 A basic command line tool for quickly converting private keys into readable base58 public keys. https://www.npmjs.com/package/@solworks/spit-cli